starknet-io/starknet.js/www/docs/guides/events.md

 - When a specific value is reached in a contract, an event can be created to store the fact that this value has been reached at a specific block number.
 - When the L1 network has triggered the execution of a L2 contract, you can store in the event some results and when it occurs.

 An event can be useful also when you invoke a contract.
-When you invoke a Cairo function (meaning to write in the network), the API do not authorize any response (only call functions can provide an answer).
+When you invoke a Cairo function (meaning to write in the network), the API does not authorize any response (only call functions can provide an answer).
 To generate an event in the code is a way to provide a response (for example for the creation of an account, an event is generated to return the account address).

 ## With the Transaction hash